 The first consideration when appointing someone from within your organisation is whether you have a suitable candidate.
 The regulation stipulates that the DPO:

 - Must have expert knowledge of data protection law – read the latest on the new code of practice for data sharing here.

 - Must perform their tasks and duties in an independent manner

-- Must only fulfil other tasks and duties if these don’t result in a conflict of interests (determining the purposes and means of processing, managing competing objectives where business interests may take precedence over data protection)
+- Must only fulfill other tasks and duties if these don’t result in a conflict of interests (determining the purposes and means of processing, managing competing objectives where business interests may take precedence over data protection)

-If you don’t already employ somebody suitably educated, available, independent and able to prioritise data protection over your business interests (it really stipulates this), then your options are to hire a new employee or outsource the role to an external consultant.
+If you don’t already employ somebody suitably educated, available, independent, and able to prioritise data protection over your business interests (it really stipulates this), then your options are to hire a new employee or outsource the role to an external consultant.
 However, if you do have someone who meets the criteria then there are good reasons to keep the position in-house.

-This individual will have a more intricate understanding of your organisation than an external specialist, and will therefore be able to balance (but prioritise) data protection risks against business objectives with increased levels of scrutiny and analysis, consequently resulting in decisions borne out of deeper consideration.
+This individual will have a more intricate understanding of your organisation than an external specialist, and will therefore be able to balance, but prioritise, data protection risks against business objectives with increased levels of scrutiny and analysis, consequently resulting in decisions borne out of deeper consideration.

 They will also be able to monitor compliance more closely, identifying risks at an earlier stage and subsequently introducing processes for mitigating those risks.
-A good example would be employee awareness training, where an in-house DPO would be afforded a far more accurate picture of potential shortcomings emanating within the workforce than an external consultant would.
+A good example would be employee GDPR awareness training, where an in-house DPO would be afforded a far more accurate picture of potential shortcomings emanating within the workforce than an external consultant would.

 Outsource your DPO